 What Is Seborrheic Dermatitis?

-Dandruff.
-Cradle cap.
-That red, itchy rash with flaky scales could be seborrheic dermatitis, or seborrhea.
+That red, itchy rash on your scalp that has flaky scales could be seborrheic dermatitis, or seborrhea.
 It's a common skin disease that looks similar to psoriasis, eczema, or an allergic reaction.
 And it can appear on your body as well as your scalp.

 We don't know what exactly causes seborrheic dermatitis.
 It seems to be a combination of things, including: